SCW RP Rules

 HP: 6 / ROLL: 30-100 / Tier 5 (Faction Leader / Rhade’s High Council)

 HP: 10 / ROLL: 45-100 / The CommonWealth Emperor

 If you land a successful hit your enemy takes 1 damage to HP.
 You do not need to hit 0 HP to necessarily lose.
 Be as logical as possible when it comes to your attacks and defences.

 (See a roleplay mod or your designated faction leader for how to progress up the ranks.)

-If you roll your highest potential roll on a defence, you may counter attack or do some sort of action after you defend against the enemies attack.
+If you roll your highest potential roll on defense, you may counter attack or do some sort of action after you defend against the enemy’s attack.